gizinski-jacek/youtube-page/README.md

 ## Features

 - Responsive UI
-- Fetching trending videos using Youtube API
+- Fetching trending videos with Youtube API
 - Searching videos using Youtube search API
 - Watching videos and reading the comments
 - Fetching videos related to currently watched one